Theopompus

 Theopompus (Θεόπομπος, Theópompos; c.
-380 BC – c.
-315 BC) was an ancient Greek historian and rhetorician who was a student of Isocrates.
+380 BCE – c.
+315 BCE) was an ancient Greek historian and rhetorician student of Isocrates.

 Biography

 Early life and education

 Theopompus was born on the Aegean island of Chios in 378 or 377 BCE.
-In his early youth, he seems to have spent some time at Athens, with his father Damasistratus, who had been exiled for his Laconian sympathies.
-In Athens, he became a pupil of Isocrates, and rapidly made progress in rhetoric; we are told that Isocrates used to say that Ephorus required the spur but Theopompus the bit.
+In his early youth, he spent time at Athens, with his father Damasistratus, who had been exiled for his Laconian sympathies.
+In Athens, he became a pupil of Isocrates, and rapidly made progress in rhetoric; we are told that Isocrates said Ephorus required the spur but Theopompus the bit.

-At first he appears to have composed epideictic speeches, in which he attained to such proficiency that in 352–351 BC he gained the prize of oratory given by Artemisia II of Caria in honour of her husband, although Isocrates was himself among the competitors.
+He composed epideictic speeches, in which he attained to proficiency.
+In 352–351 BCE Theopompus won the prize of oratory given by Artemisia II of Caria in honour of her husband; Isocrates himself among the competitors.
 It is said to have been the advice of his teacher that finally determined his career as an historian—a career for which he was peculiarly qualified owing to his abundant patrimony and his wide knowledge of men and places.
-Through the influence of Alexander III, he was permitted to return to Chios around 333 BC, and figured for some time as one of the leaders of the aristocratic party in his native town.
-After Alexander's death, he was again expelled, and took refuge with Ptolemy in Egypt, where he appears to have met with a somewhat cold reception.
-The exact date of his death isn't know, but scholars have placed it around 320 BC.
+Through the influence of Alexander III, he was permitted to return to Chios around 333 BCE, and was for some time as one of the leaders of the aristocratic party in his native town.
+After Alexander's death, he was again expelled, and took refuge with Ptolemy in Egypt.
+There he appears to have met with a cold reception.
+The exact date of his death is not known, but scholars place it around 320 BCE.

 Career and Works

-The works of Theopompus were chiefly historical, and are much quoted by later writers.
-They included an Epitome of Herodotus's Histories (whether this work is actually his is debated), the Hellenica (Ἑλληνικά), the History of Philip, and several panegyrics and hortatory addresses, the chief of which was the Letter to Alexander.
+The works of Theopompus are chiefly historical, and are much quoted by later writers.
+They include an Epitome of Herodotus's Histories (whether this work is disputed), the Hellenica (Ἑλληνικά), the History of Philip, several panegyrics and hortatory addresses, the chief of which is the Letter to Alexander.

 The Hellenica

-The Hellenica treated of the history of Greece, in twelve books, from 411 BC (where Thucydides breaks off) to 394 BC — the date of the Battle of Cnidus.
+The Hellenica treats the history of Greece, in twelve books,.
+It begins where in 411, where Thucydides ends, to 394 BCE or the date of the Battle of Cnidus.
 Of this work, only a few fragments were known up till 1907.
-The papyrus fragment of a Greek historian of the 4th century BC, discovered by B. P. Grenfell and A. S. Hunt, and published by them in Oxyrhynchus Papyri (Vol. 5, 1908), has been recognized by Eduard Meyer, Ulrich von Wilamowitz-Moellendorff and Georg Busolt as a portion of the Hellenica.
-This identification has been disputed, however, by Friedrich Blass, J. B. Bury, E. M. Walker and others, most of whom attribute the fragment, which deals with the events of the year 395 BC and is of considerable extent, to Cratippus.
+The papyrus fragment of a Greek historian of the 4th century BCE, discovered by B. P. Grenfell and A. S. Hunt, and published by them in Oxyrhynchus Papyri (Vol. 5, 1908), was recognized by Eduard Meyer, Ulrich von Wilamowitz-Moellendorff and Georg Busolt as a portion of the Hellenica.
+This identification is disputed by Friedrich Blass, J. B. Bury, E. M. Walker and others, who instead attribute the fragment dealing with the events of the year 395 BCE to Cratippus.